Trinidad And Tobago Passport & Visa Requirements

 Entry requirements for Canada

-Canadians need a valid passport but do not need a visa.
+Canadians need a passport valid for duration of stay but do not need a visa.

 Entry requirements for Australians